Mission & History

 In response to the attacks of September 11, 2001, the Dart Center established Dart Center Ground Zero, a six-month education and support program for journalists in New York City.
 The Center also expanded internationally, establishing full-time nodes in Europe and Australia that subsequently developed groundbreaking training programs for journalists and news organizations.

 From the beginning the Dart Center has encouraged and led research on the psychological impact of reporting traumatic events.
-Between 1999 and 2002, Simpson together with psychologist Elana Newman and other colleagues conducted the first peer-reviewed study published on the occupational mental health of reporters and photographers in U.S. newsrooms.
-In 2004 the Dart Center established an ongoing research node directed by Newman at the University of Tulsa Department of Psychology, involving graduate researchers in a variety of ongoing projects.
-Since, the Center has supported and encouraged pioneering research into the mental health of journalists, the impact of threat, harassment, and related topics.
+Between 1999 and 2002, Simpson, trauma psychologist Elana Newman and other colleagues conducted the first peer-reviewed study published on the occupational mental health of reporters and photographers in U.S. newsrooms.
+In 2004 the Dart Center established an ongoing research node directed by Newman at the University of Tulsa Department of Psychology, involving senior scholars and graduate researchers in a variety of ongoing projects.
+The Dart Center continues to support and encourage pioneering research into the mental health of journalists, the impact of threat, harassment, and related topics.

 In 2006, journalist Bruce Shapiro, part of the Dart Center’s founding leadership team, became the first full-time executive director.